Arttuv/arttuv-website/src/markdown-pages/writings/research/sa/situation-awareness.md

 title: "Situation Awareness (SA)"
 tags: ["hci"]
 featuredImage: "Endsley-SA-model_BW_Black.png"
+summary: "Situation awareness (SA) is a concept that describes how people stay entangled into events happening around them.
+SA model can be used to design systems so that they support users acquiring and maintaining situational awareness.
+Mica R. Endsley is one of the most cited researchers on SA, and has created a formal definition of SA."
 ---

 Situation awareness (SA) is an interesting concept to consider in software design.
 The term comes from human factors research and was at first made popular by [Mica R. Endsley](https://www.researchgate.net/profile/Mica_Endsley), one of the most cited SA researchers.